cleygraf/paas/src/slides.md

 ---

 <div class="ai">
-Key aspects of source code management include: Version Tracking: SCM systems track changes made to source code files over time.
-Each change is recorded as a separate version, allowing developers to view and compare different versions of files.```
+Key aspects of source code management include:

+_Version Tracking_: SCM systems track changes made to source code files over time.
+Each change is recorded as a separate version, allowing developers to view and compare different versions of files.
 ...
 </div>